RMI-PACTA/workflow.template.pacta/README.md

 # workflow.template.pacta
 This repository can be used as a template for all PACTA workflow repositories.
 It includes typical workflow scaffolding, and an explanation of good practices for developing a workflow.

+## How to use this template

+When you are starting a new workflow, you may choose to:
+* Click "New Repository" on GitHub
+* Select this repository as a "template"

+After this, you should submit a PR that changes the names in the following files to suit the name of your new repository:
+* `*.Rproj` file
+* `LICENSE` file
+* `README.md`

+You can then begin to work on your workflow using the `demo.R` file as a basis, and document how to run the workflow using the `README.md`.

 ## Guidelines for writing a reproducible workflow (WIP)

 These are a handful of guidelines for some best practices in developing a reproducible workflow repository.
 Please consider this when writing one yourself!